Homeowners Insurance

 How do I compare home insurance companies objectively?

 Use a three-source approach: check J.D.
 Power for customer satisfaction rankings, AM Best for financial strength ratings (look for A- or higher), and the NAIC complaint index for complaint ratios.
 Then compare at least three to five premium quotes for identical coverage.
-This approach ensures you’re evaluating both price competitiveness and service quality.
+This approach ensures you’re evaluating price competitiveness alongside service quality.

 What home features can lower my insurance premium?